northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 ## How to access Explorer

-There are two ways to work on the Explroer cluster:
+There are two ways to work on the Explorer cluster:

 A) The Terminal: